cincospenguinos/TextAdventure/Controller/Commands/README.md

 The way commands work is quite straightforward:

-1. The commands endpoint REST endpoint "command.php" manages all of the player commands.
+1. The commands endpoint "command.php" manages all of the player commands.
 It uses the parser to figure out what command it is, and then includes the file that matches that command.
 2. The file that matches that command is located in "Controller/Commands/" directory.
 You can think of it as calling a function, as there are certain conditions that are promised with a command file and certain results each command